jaslatendresse/msr-challenge-2021/docs/notes/analysis.md

 **Problem**: The column fixed_by is a string of commits separated by a semicolon.
 I need to extra the full row with multiple columns to get all the data I need.
 My script only works for extracting one column and returns the value of the column as a list of strings.

+Pandas (with Python) explode function could not be used in this case because the fixed_by column values were not lists, but strings separated with a semicolon.

 **Solution**:

 **Replace ';' with ',' in the fixed_by column from commit_guru table**: